tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/odata-expression-syntax-for-azure-search.md

     The first parameter to the `search.in` function is the field reference (or range variable in the case where `search.in` is used inside an any or all expression).
 The second parameter is a string containing the list of values, separated by spaces and/or commas.
 If you need to use separators other than spaces and commas because your values include those characters, you can specify an optional third parameter to `search.in`.

     This third parameter is a string where each character of the string, or subset of this string is treated as a separator when parsing the list of values in the second parameter.

+    Currently the `search.in` function is supported only in api-versions 2016-09-01-Preview and 2015-02-28-Preview.

 > [!NOTE]
 >  Some scenarios require comparing a field against a large number of constant values.
 For example, implementing security trimming with filters might require comparing the document ID field against a list of IDs to which the requesting user is granted read access.
 In scenarios like this we highly recommend using the `search.in` function instead of a more complicated disjunction of equality expressions.
 For example, use `search.in(Id, '123, 456, ...')` instead of `Id eq 123 or Id eq 456 or ....`.